iggredible/Learn-Vim/ch05_moving_in_file.md

 Ctrl-u    Scroll up half screen
 Ctrl-b    Scroll up whole screen
 ```
-You can also scroll relatively to the current line:
+You can also scroll relatively to the current line (zoom screen sight):
 ```
-zt    Bring the current line near the top of your screen zh    Bring the current line to the middle (half) of your screen zb    Bring the current line near the bottom of your screen
+zt    Bring the current line near the top of your screen zz    Bring the current line to the middle of your screen zb    Bring the current line near the bottom of your screen
 ```